 The Trustee/AMC reserves the right to change the benchmark for evaluating the performance of the Scheme from time to time, in conformity with the investment objective of the Scheme and the appropriateness of the benchmark, subject to SEBI guidelines and other prevalent guidelines.

 E. WHO MANAGES THE SCHEME?

-Mr. Vinay Paharia and Mr. Anandha Padmanabhan Anjeneya and Mr. Utsav Mehta are the equity fund managers for the scheme, Mr. Puneet Pal is the debt fund manager for the scheme and Mr. Chetan Gindodia is the overseas fund manager for the scheme
+Mr. Vivek Sharma, Mr. Anandha Padmanabhan Anjeneyan and Mr. Utsav Mehta are the equity fund managers for the scheme, Mr. Puneet Pal is the debt fund manager for the scheme.